Newell Substation upgrade

 We'll also install underground infrastructure in Griffiths Drive to the east of the new feeder building and interconnect with existing infrastructure north of the site fence.
 We'll determine the specific location of the infrastructure and interconnections as studies progress.

-Some land outside the fence on the south side of the substation will be used to store materials during construction or for parking.
-During construction a walking path will be available but it may be located further south, closer to the sidewalk.
+Some land outside the fence on the south side of the substation will be used for contractor parking and work zone.
+During construction a walking path will be available but it will be located further south, closer to the road.
 After the upgrades are complete, we'll restore the sites not needed for future project work.

 These upgrades will ensure that Newell Substation can continue to provide reliable electricity supply to residents, businesses, and other substations.